The Red Cross to restart the application process on Thursday, September 21.

 For Homeowners Affected by Hurricanes Harvey or Irma

 Ball moss is a fairly common site on many of Missouri City’s trees.
 It seems to thrive on many different species of host trees, and prefers colonizing on lower, dead branches.
 Ball moss is a plant that creates its own food and seems to prefer establishing itself on trees that are in a poor state of health.
 Ball moss is not known to kill trees, but severe colonization can prevent new bud and leaf growth, which limits the host trees' growth potential.

 A combination of proper pruning and chemicals can be used to prevent ball moss from over-colonizing your tree.
 Periodically prune out dead branches or those overwhelmed by ball moss.
 Hand picking the moss from the limbs can slow down the plant’s spread, but is a relatively ineffective long-term solution.

-Texas Cooperative Extension recommends several chemicals that can be applied from February to May: these include Kocide DF, Blue Shield, and Champion.
-Always read a follow label application instructions carefully.
+The Texas Cooperative Extension recommends several chemicals that can be applied from February to May: these include Kocide DF, Blue Shield, and Champion.
+Always read and follow label application instructions carefully.

 1522 Texas Pkwy • Missouri City, TX 77489